Rishabh-Kumar01/To-Do-Genie/README.md

    npm install
    ```

-   Create a `.env` file in the root project directory with the following content:
+   Create a `.env` file in the backend directory with the following content:
    ```
    PORT=9000
    MONGODB_URI=mongodb://localhost:27017/taskmanager